Construction of Grothendieck categories with enough compressible objects using colored quivers: Construction of Grothendieck categories

 \section{Construction of Grothendieck categories}

 As in the previous section, let $K$ be a field.
 We denote by $\bbN$ the set of nonnegative integers.

-We will introduce two operations to obtain a new colored quiver from a given one(s).
-Using those operations, we will give a colored quiver $\Gamma$ such that the Grothendieck category $\cG_{\Gamma}$ satisfies the desired properties in \cref{0984767827}.
+We will introduce an operations to obtain a new colored quiver from a given one, which allows us to construct a colored quiver $\Gamma$ such that the Grothendieck category $\cG_{\Gamma}$ satisfies the desired properties in \cref{0984767827}.